Cray-HPE/sat/docs/man/sat-nid2xname.8.rst

 *nids*
         A list of node IDs and node ID ranges.
 A node ID (nid) is either an integer or a string of the form nid123456, that is “nid” and a six digit zero padded number.
+A nid range is a string of the form nid[n-m] or nidn-nidm where n < m.
         The nids and nid ranges are separated by a comma or whitespace.

+        A nid list can also be specified using nid[n-m,l-k,j,...], where n < m and l < k with each number or range in the bracketed list separated by a comma.

 OPTIONS
 =======